 Because it is most used in the United States, I adopted use of the Placidian House System after using Campanian for ten years (when I still did traditional Western astrology).

 This method uses the rulers of signs traditionally used in astrology, with venus ruling both Taurus and Libra, mercury ruling both Gemini and Virgo, and mars ruling both Aries and Scorpio.
 Occasionally it appears to me that rulership of Scorpio is shared by mars and pluto (especially for the total meaning of the 8th house), but have gotten along fine without pluto ruling anything.

 Conception planets rule conception houses and Angles only.
-Birth planets ruler birth houses and Angles only.
+Birth planets rule birth houses and Angles only.

 Conception Angles and planets start progressing at conception.
 Birth Angles and planets start progressing at birth.
-The form of progressions used are called secondary progressions, likely available on all computer software.
+Progressions used are called secondary progressions, likely available on all computer software.

 This method uses harmonics 3 through 14 for charts 1 though 12, respectively.